Contact

 Experience in hours, not years

 A common misconception in the coaching industry is that years of experience count.
-It’s an understandable mistake – in the corporate world, we tend to count in years: I’ve been a Brand manager for 5 years, or an SEO specialist for 3 years.
+It’s an understandable mistake—in the corporate world, we tend to count in years: I’ve been a brand manager for 5 years, or an SEO specialist for 3 years.

 Unlike full-time roles, coaches don’t work 40 hours a week.
 We might see 10 clients one week, and 1 client the next week.
-As an example, one of our coaches has been coaching for 5 years, but accumulated 3523 hours of coaching experience.
-Another coach has been coaching for 7 years, with only 600 hours of coaching experience.
+As an example, one of our coaches has been coaching for 5 years but accumulated 3523 hours of coaching experience.
+Another coach has been coaching for 7 years with only 600 hours of coaching experience.

-Several tenders we’ve bidded for, seem to ask for coaching years of experience.
+Several tenders we’ve bidded for seem to ask for coaching years of experience.
 If you are planning to hire coaches for any project, we recommend focusing rather on coaching hours, since this is a more accurate way to assess experience.
-And coaching, like any other skill, requires practice.
-If someone says they have been a coach for 10 years, but their last coaching contract was 4 years ago, I wouldn’t trust their level of experience.

-We only hire coaches with at least 500 coaching hours under their belt, and who have their own, independent coaching practices, to ensure fresh skills, and seasoned experience.
+We only hire coaches with at least 500 coaching hours under their belt and who have their own, independent coaching practices to ensure fresh skills and seasoned experience.

-Psychological safety & risk management
+Psychological safety and risk management

 Personally, I have high standards when it comes to choosing a personal trainer.
 There is a big difference between a personal trainer who just got into the game and one who has knowledge as a functional movement coach, biokineticist, or someone who has a degree-level of understanding how the human body works.
-And, because I value my health more than my car, I’d spend on someone with more expertise in the field – someone I can trust.
+And, because I value my health more than my car, I’d spend on someone with more expertise in the field—someone I can trust.

-Equally, there is a difference between a coach who doesn’t have some other psychological training or experience, and a coach who has a degree, and experience working with mental health challenges..
+Equally, there is a difference between a coach who doesn’t have some other psychological training or experience, and a coach who has a degree, and experience working with mental health challenges.

 Maybe I’m too picky when it comes to my body and my mind, but to me, these are my most precious possessions, and I expect those people who work with me to be above average in their competence.